ishansharma13/node-js-course-udemy/README.md

     In the above code, next called in the first middleware will call the next middleware inline

     It is very important that we take care of the order of app.use() middlewares depending on their path, for example to make sure that some code always runs when a request is received, such middleware will always be at the top

+    when using .get, the path becomes rigid, that means a request will only be returned back or approved if the path matches exactly otherwise not